 Tookitaki's software is powered by a collective intelligence of typologies, generated by the AFC Ecosystem, that provides the latest risk scenarios specific to each region.
 This allows financial institutions to stay ahead of the curve with the latest financial crime scenarios, regardless of the country or region they operate in.

 Enhance Your Risk Coverage with AMLS

-Tookitaki’s AML software provides holistic risk coverage for financial institutions.
+Tookitaki’s AML software provides holistic risk coverage for financial institutions in combating money laundering.
 Its community-based approach and range of modules enable financial institutions to stay compliant in today’s ever changing environment and uncover hidden money trails while also maximizing operational efficiency.
 If you're interested in learning more about how Tookitaki's AMLS can help your financial institution, request a demo today!